Purfview/IMDb-Scout-Mod/README.md

 # IMDb-Scout-Mod
-Add links from IMDb pages to torrent ant other sites -- easy downloading from IMDb
+Add links from IMDb pages to torrent and other sites -- easy downloading from IMDb